aws-greengrass/aws-greengrass-cli/src/main/java/com/aws/iot/evergreen/cli/util/logs/README.md

 For reading directories, the log tool will check all files under the given directory and only files whose name contain “log” will be considered as a log file.
-To help you decide the source of log information, you could also use the command ``list-log-files`` to check the list of log files in a given directory.
+To help you decide the source of log information, you could also use the command ``list-log-files`` to check the list of Greengrass log files in a given directory.

 ```
 # display all files under ~/.evergreen